wikimedia/eventmetrics/README.md

 ## Assets

-Assets are managed with [Webpack Encore](https://github.com/symfony/webpack-encore).
+Assets are managed by [Webpack Encore](https://symfony.com/doc/current/frontend.html).
-Local CSS and JavaScript live in [app/Resources/assets](https://github.com/wikimedia/eventmetrics/tree/master/app/Resources/assets).
+The entry point is [assets/js/application.js](assets/js/application.js), and the output is in `public/build/`.
-Fonts and vendor assets must be defined in [webpack.config.js](https://github.com/wikimedia/eventmetrics/blob/master/webpack.config.js), and if needed, sourced in the `<head>` of [base.html.twig](https://github.com/wikimedia/eventmetrics/blob/master/templates/base.html.twig).
+Compiled assets must be committed to the repository.

-On compilation, all assets are copied to the `public/assets/` directory (publicly accessible).
+* `npm run build` - compiles assets for production.
-This happens by running `./node_modules/.bin/encore production` (or `dev` if you don't want the files to be minified and versioned).
+* `npm run watch` - compiles assets for development and watches for changes.
-You can also continually watch for file changes with `./node_modules/.bin/encore production --watch`.
+* `npm run dev` - compiles assets for development without watching.

 ## i18n